qaalabs/DE5M4/docs/day1/planning/estimate-effort.md

-# Full Group Activity: 3- Estimate Effort
+# Activity: Estimate Effort ~ Planning Poker

-For this activity we will be estimating **user stories** using Planning Poker.
+For this activity we will be estimating efort of **User Stories** using *Planning Poker*.

 ## Planning Poker Instructions